-- to take an active part in one’s community through positive social organization
+- take an active part in one’s community through positive social organization

-- to find opportunities for self-reflection and expression
+- find opportunities for self-reflection and expression

-The New School’s Adolescent Program offers young people the chance to engage the world in meaningful ways, to make a difference in times of challenge and to expand their learning by applying skills and knowledge in real world situations.
+The New School’s Adolescent Program offers young people the chance to engage the world in meaningful ways.
+Students realize the reward of making a meaningful difference.
+They expand their learning by applying skills and knowledge in real world situations.

 Reading plays an integral part in the Adolescent Program, bringing both factual information and the enjoyment of literature to our students’ experience as learners.
 Readings in the program range through different genres, from fiction to source documents in historical study, both of which can then be engaged in seminar discussion.
 Seminar discussions also serve as a valuable tool for understanding within the frameworks of group projects, community-wide events, the consideration of philosophy and ideas, and the solving of community issues.